Mahilanmanuel/Archane-Score/README.md

 ## Info

-Listen Other Worldly Music!
+Listen Other Worldly Music!With
-Archane Score is a bot which is proficient in Music.
+Archane Score, is a bot which is proficient in Music.
 This project is still underdevelopement so be warned that there might be bug issues.

 ## Author